 Preventing payroll mistakes (and potential future litigations) can be as simple as giving your employees the tools and processes needed to communicate with you and your managers about any payroll inaccuracies.

-If your employees catch payroll discrepancies, have a formal process in place so they can report these issues and more importantly, you can quickly resolve the discrepancy before they become bigger problems (i.e. litigation).
+If your employees catch payroll discrepancies, have a formal process in place so they can report these issues and more importantly, you can quickly resolve the discrepancy before they become bigger problems.
 Use an easy communication tool or payroll discrepancy form where they can notify you or your managers on any timesheet or payroll errors.

 Time and attendance tools can also allow your employees to review and verify their hours worked when they clock in and out which provides a layer of attestation protection for the business.

-Managing payroll manually or in-house renders your business vulnerable to payroll fraud such as identity theft and misappropriation of funds.
+As a manager, you’re looking for ways to keep both your staff and your business safe.
+And security is a big issue when it comes to payroll.
+Manually payroll leaves your business vulnerable to payroll fraud, like identity theft and misappropriation of funds.
 Fraudsters from an outside source can also steal employee tax and salary data if the business doesn’t have proper safeguards in place.

 Using cloud-based solutions for time tracking integrated with payroll services can mitigate security risks, as these providers have advanced security measures in places such as two-factor authentication, data encryption, and security certifications to ensure your data is properly stored and protected.
 Additionally, most payroll providers have built-in security features that can alert your business of payroll fraud.

 From streamlined process to accessible schedules, there are some cost-effective tools to alleviate all those payroll headaches.